MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

       }
       ```

-   1. For auth scenarios: You must send back a response with the `type` as `auth` with an optional pre-auth card in the attachments.
+   1. For auth scenarios: You must send back a response with the `type` as `auth` with an optional preauth card in the attachments.
 Use the following template:

       ```json
       {